rafacast77/RafaelCastilloWebsite/README.md

 # NutriApp  :green_salad:
 In this application you can enter any recipe and get the nutritional value of it.
-It also showcase API handling REST and public.
+It also showcase REST and public API handling.
 The app has been build using MEAN stack.
 I've also covered basic vulnerabilities by applied some security techniques such as validation, sanitazion and authentication.
 ## Technologies and techniques used for this project